troglobit/troglobit.github.io/content/project/finit.markdown

 -------

-[TroglOS][9] provides an example of how to boot an embedded system with Finit, as well as extend it with plugins.
+[TroglOS][9] provides an example of how to boot an embedded system with Finit, as well as extend it with plugins, or replace any default plugin.
 TroglOS use an [mtd.so][10] plugin to handle uninitialized flash:

 <img class="center" src="/images/finit3-screenshot.png" alt="Finit Screenshot" style="width: 472px; height: 422px;">